Chart Color Schemes

 Creswick has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No changes can significantly impact a region's performance like alterations to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are anticipated to affect this area.
-Notable projects include Western Renewables Link, Ballarat North Precinct Structure Plan, Ballarat Intermodal Freight Hub, and Ballarat Line Upgrade, with the following list outlining those expected to be most relevant.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+A total of zero projects have been identified by AreaSearch as potentially impacting this area.
+Notable projects include Western Renewables Link, Ballarat Intermodal Freight Hub, Ballarat Line Upgrade, and VNI West - Victorian Section.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.